yanis-dlmr/resistance-fr/README.md

 - `poll`s are now working 🎉 !
 - added global app commands error handler
 - dispatcher and embed_builder are now in their own classes
+- logger is now globally setup and each class creates its own logger

 </details>